alex-fdr/three-debug-gui/README.md

 # three-debug-gui
-This package leverages `lil-gui` library to show some useful stuff to help with the development of `three.js` based projects.
+This package leverages `lil-gui` library to show some useful stuff to help with the development of a `three.js` based project.
+There are a bunch of default components included in this package and there is also an ability to add custom user-defined components.

 [![npm version](https://img.shields.io/npm/v/@alexfdr/three-debug-gui)](https://www.npmjs.com/package/@alexfdr/three-debug-gui)